selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - head/last - empty array as input will return `undefined`, but `never`
 - assocPath - stop supporting curring of type `(x)(y)(z)`.

+Sync with typing of `@types/ramda`:
+- either
+- both

 ABOVE IS DONE
 ===